allisterb/bob2021/README.md

 # bob2021
 This repo contains slides and examples for my [BOB2021 tutorial](https://bobkonf.de/2021/beharry.html) *Sylvester: computer-based math via F# meta-programming*.
+This is the `net5` branch that will use .NET 5 and Visual Studio Code.

 ## Requirements